What is Website Optimization for SEO? Strategies and Goals

 1. Titles and headings:

 Make sure your title and header tags are optimized.
 They should be clear, concise, and easy to understand.
 Use short, descriptive titles that accurately reflect the content of your article.
 Moreover, make sure to conduct keyword research and use key terms and phrases in your titles and headings, as Google puts more emphasis on words included in these areas.
-This means you will have an easier time ranking for particular terms.

 From a user experience perspective, make sure that your titles are truthful and actually describe what the page is about.
 Your audience will hate nothing more than clicking on a title just to find out that the blog doesn’t even answer the question that was in the title.